 423-794-6320 julesc@jonesboroughtn.org

-Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Make sure the representative is legitimate.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to consult a certified privacy laws attorney to ensure conformity and to protect your rights and interests.
-You can find more information here by finding an accredited privacy lawyer.
+Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
+Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
+It is also advisable to speak with a certified privacy legal advisor to ensure compliance and to secure your rights and interests.
+You can find more information here by looking up a licensed privacy attorney.

-Reporting Legal Issues: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
-Consider reporting the issue to consumer protection agencies.
-Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Submit a report using the following form: Contact Us Form
+Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Report the problem to local consumer protection agencies if necessary.
+Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
+Use this form to report the issue: Contact Us Form